 File: File:PVE-4245, Last Updated: Aug 20 2014, By: LRB

-To register fittings, design validation based either or code calculations, finite element analysis or proof testing is required.
+To register fittings, design validation based on code calculations, finite element analysis or proof testing is required.
 When a design is based on code listed materials, the code of construction provides allowable operating stress levels.
 If the design of the pressure containing item is simple, the regular code rules can be used and will supply a pass/fail judgement.
-If no code rules exist for a complex or unusual shapes, Finite Element Analysis (FEA) can provide the stresses which can be compared with the listed allowables for a pass/fail judgement.
+If no code rules exist for a complex or unusual shape, Finite Element Analysis (FEA) can provide the stresses which can be compared with the listed allowables for a pass/fail judgement.

 An alternate to FEA is to proof test the item at stress levels far above operating.
 The items actual and guaranteed minimum tensile strengths are required for the proof test.
 The formula used is from VIII-1 UG-101(m):

 Where B is the burst test pressure and P the allowed operating pressure.
 The burst test has to be at least 4 times the operating pressure.
 E is the welding efficiency if the item is welded – typically between 0.7 and 1.0.
 Two more pieces of information are required – Su – the specified minimum tensile strength of the material and Suavg – the tensile test results from the item under test.
 Typical proof test pressures are 5-6x operating pressure, a requirement in many cases more conservative than regular code calculations or FEA.

 For code listed materials, all of the required information is available for either calculations/FEA or for burst testing.

 Codes B31.1 and B31.3 are useful for registering fittings because they allow unlisted materials to be adopted and because they provide fewer restrictive design rules.
 However, if your design looks like a small vessel you might have to use VIII-1.